genius-0963/atlas-research-notebooks/CONTRIBUTING.md

    - Check that external dependencies install properly

 2. **Update Documentation**
-   - Add your notebook to the README.md examples section
    - Include brief description of the analysis
    - Update any relevant table of contents